PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 19:31:50
+Last updated: 2024-04-02 19:32:24
-Random Quote: Liberty, taking the word in its concrete sense, consists in the ability to choose. - Simone Weil
+Random Quote: Nothing in life is so exhilarating as to be shot at without result. - Winston Churchill